Farming Equipment and Technology Fund 2025 – 6 tips for submitting your claim

 A purchase invoice must clearly show the following information:

-• The cost of each item.
+• The cost of each item and any optional extras listed separately.

 • Include the manufacturer’s make and model.